For this church:

 Nottingham South Deanery

-Holy Trinity Church was built in 1842, of dark grey stone in Early English style.
-It comprises a chancel, clerestoried nave with 4-bay arcades, aisles, north porch, vestry and a large west tower with pinnacles, containing a clock.
-The architect was H I Stevens.
+Holy Trinity Church was built in 1841-42, of dark grey stone in Early English style.
+It comprises a chancel, clerestoried nave of five bays, north and south aisles, north porch, vestry and a large west tower with pinnacles, containing a clock.
+The architect was H I Stevens of Derby.

-There is a reredos with tiled dado and inscription by Powell & Sons (1911) with Fdk.
-Ball.
+There is a reredos with tiled dado and inscription by Powell & Sons (1911).
 The chancel screen is by J Rigby Poyser (1931) and the altar is of Japanese oak (1972).

 The interior has tall quatrefoil piers and all with lancet windows.
 In the east window is unusual and attractive floral glass in memory of the church’s founder Francis Wright, who imported rare trees for the churchyard.
 There are several other stained glass windows including a Boer War Memorial by Heaton, Butler and Bayne.

 Above all visitors go to see the richly carved mid-12th century font from the old Lenton Priory.
 It is one of the most interesting in the country, one of only five rectangular narrative fonts.
 It is almost square, of stone, measuring 34 ins. x 28 ins. x 30 ins. high, and the bowl intended for complete immersion.
 The sides are carved with scenes of Jesus’ Baptism, Crucifixion (with the soul of the penitent thief emerging from his mouth and soaring upwards, that of the impenitent thief being consumed by a dragon) and Resurrection, with the three Marys at the Sepulchre.
-Also depicted is the Dome of St Sophia in Istanbul.
 The style has no parallel in England.